-One amazing area to add to what to see in Dortmund, Germany is the Port Authority Building and Museum.
-This transport museum is characterized by red bricks and a clock tower at the entrance.
+One amazing area to add to what to see in Dortmund is the Old Port Authority Building.
+Red bricks and a clock tower at the entrance characterize this Dortmund landmark.

-The fact that Dortmund is close to the river Rhur and river Emscher made the city a great hub for people and goods transportation.
-It led to a canal construction in 1899 that’s 269km that leads to the sea.
+The fact that Dortmund is close to the Ruhr River and Emscher River makes the city an ideal hub for transportation.
+It led to the construction of the Dortmund-Ems Canal in 1899.

-Though the canal doesn’t play a major role in transportation anymore, sites like the Old Port building remain intact.
+This 167-mile-long body of water leads directly to the North Sea.
+Since the canal plays a major role in Germany’s transportation, sites like the Old Port building remain intact.

 15. DASA (Arbeitswelt Ausstellung)

-How people work makes up for a large percentage of life, and it was important to display the numerous environments.
+During the German Expo 2000, the DASA Working World Exhibition showcased different workstations worldwide.
 Here, you can take note of the evolution of computers from the earliest ones in a modern museum setting.

-Since Dortmund was an industrial city, get to learn more about the start and how this affected the area.
-Everything from the old coal mining technology to steam engines is here for all to view.
+Since Dortmund was an industrial city, learn more about the start and how this affected the area.
+Everything from the old coal mining technology to steam engines is here at the museum for all to view.

-You can appreciate how far the city has come, and it even inspires young people interested in engineering and computers.
+The museum allows you to appreciate how far the city has come.
+It even inspires young people interested in engineering and computers.

 See Related: Inspiring Songs About Traveling

 Deck the halls in Dortmund with Germany’s most famous Christmas market, one of Europe’s most underrated winter destinations.
 This is the ideal place for authentic German souvenirs.
 Take home some delicious marzipan, handmade arts and crafts, or wooden toys.
 Don’t forget to indulge in festive drinks like Glühwein.